 Our focus for 2025:

 This gathers current trapping practice, gains expressions of interest in subsidised traps and interest in supporting our trapping programs, along the road and in Mt Cawte.
+This complete this survey if you haven't already.

 This agreement lists the MCA and resident responsibilities, along with further information about the 3 traps for subsidy and outlines the process for it.